 1. The Anne Frank House.
 It’s the attraction that tops many bucket lists: the annex where the Holocaust’s most famous diarist hid with her family before the Nazis hauled them away during World War II.
 It’s also the one with the longest lines; arrive mid-day without a reservation and you’ll spend more time in line than the hour or so it takes to view a historic monument-turned-museum, now shrouded by modern glass and steel.
 While the courageous teenager is undeniably inspiring, do you really want to pay more than €10 to view her ordeal amidst hordes of tourists?

 Instead: Visit the Dutch Resistance Museum, where you’ll find a thoughtful perspective of Holland during Hitler’s tyrannical reign without standing in line.

 2. Canal Boat Tours.
 Sure, Amsterdam is stunning from the water.
 Gliding along scenic waterways, you look up at gabled mansions and historic monuments.
 Yet most canal tours cram guests under a glass dome and subject them to 60-minutes of trite commentary surrounded by foreigners blocking their views.

 Instead: Opt for a cozier experience—a candlelit dinner on Jewel Cruises‘ 19th-century salon boat with up to 19 of your best friends.
-Better yet, be among the first to cruise Amsterdam’s canals in a Boom Chicago Hot Tug filled with 38°C/100°F water.
-The Dutch-designed contraptions hold up to seven, plus an on-board captain.
+Or head for Rotterdam (just an hour from Amsterdam via direct GVB train), where you can steam down the canals with family, friends and collegues in a wood-fired Hot Tug.

 3. The Heineken Experience.
 Since 1864, Amsterdam has been renowned for the pilsner that once permeated De Pijp with the fragrance of fermenting hops.
 Closed in 1988, the brewery transformed into a museum that offered tours for fans.
 After a 2008 renovation, ticket prices skyrocketed, bottomless tastings became two-beer samplings, and a brand promotion transformed into a tourist trap.